Event Delegation in Partially Hydrated Apps

 }

-export function bindIslandEventConsumer(islandId: string, handler: (payload: IslandEventPayload) => void) {
+handler: (payload: IslandEventPayload) => void

-if (!boundary) throw new Error(`Hydration boundary ${islandId} not found`);
+if (!boundary) throw new Error(`Hydration boundary "${islandId}" not found in DOM`);

 boundary.dataset.hydrated = 'true';

-// Flush any buffered interactions
+// Drain buffered interactions captured before hydration

 }